serokell/blog-posts/typescript-for-haskellers/article.md

 Another great feature is conditional types.
 It allows you to choose the type based on some condition expressed as another type.
-Using `extends` word you are able to make a condition `T extends U ?
+With `extends`, you are able to make a condition: `T extends U ?
 X : Y`.
-It also allows you to not only choose from two types, but from many types `T extends U ?
+It also allows you to not only choose from two types, but from many types: `T extends U ?
 X : T extends W ?
 Y : Z`.
-With such functionality you may implement things which may resemble type families although not quite right.
+With such functionality, you can implement things that resemble type families although are not quite like them.
-Anyway in conjunction with mapped types it is a great feature to manage your types.
+Anyway, in conjunction with mapped types, it is a great feature to manage your types.

 One thing to note are union types.
-Conditional types with union types are called Distributive Conditional Types and their work may look a little confused.
+Conditional types together with union types are called distributive conditional types, and how they work might be a little bit confusing.
 But we will explain them on examples.

 Here is the base example of conditional types.